infojunkie/music-l10n/experiments/sheet-player/README.md

 ## Local sound synthesis
 Basic playback is implemented using a [local synth that accepts MIDI messages](https://github.com/danigb/soundfont-player).

 This library is cool because it plays [soundfonts](https://en.wikipedia.org/wiki/SoundFont), which are a format to exchange instrument samples commonly used by various MIDI synths.
+The sheet player comes preloaded with 3 sondfonts, the last of which, **Qanoon**, is an example of a locally-generated one.

+To generate a local soundfont, you need to run `../soundfont-generator/soundfont_builder.rb` which takes a standard `.sf2` file and outputs a compatible sample structure that the library can load.

 ## Music engraving and score definition
 Sheet music display is implemented using [VexFlow](https://github.com/0xfe/vexflow).